jeffwidman/dotfiles/README.md

  - bash
  - fonts - if you're not on OSX, you'll likely need to specify a different path when stowing
  - git
- - homebrew - not stowable
  - OS X Hosts GUI - not stowable, install from https://github.com/specialunderwear/Hosts.prefpane
+ - Homebrew Brewfile - stowable, `brew bundle --global` will use $HOME/.Brewfile
  - iTerm2
  - neovim - I prefer over Vim for the simple reason they accepted one of my patches ;)
  - osx